APTrust/registry-docs/docs/index.md

 The admin API provides read-write access to Preserv service workers that process ingests, restorations, fixity checks and deletions.
 Preserv is the Registry's most active client.
 Fixity checks typically issue 10,000+ requests per hour.
 A slow ingest day may result in only a few hundred API requests, while a very busy day may result in a million or so requests.

+!!!
+Note

+    This documentation is not meant to be exhaustive, nor is it meant to show users how to use the Registry.
+This documentation intends to provide an overview to developers who will maintain Registry code.
+While the code itself contains detailed comments where necessary, these pages give you a high-level view of the system's main components, their roles, where they can be found, and how they interact.

 ## External Components & Services

 The Registry is written in Go, using the Gin web framework.
 The application runs inside Docker containers in Amazon's ECS/Fargate service.
 It tends to be light on memory and heavy on CPU when under load.
 ECS will add Registry containers when CPU usages passes a certain threshold and scale them back as load decreases.